freeCodeCamp/guide/src/pages/algorithms/search-algorithms/searching-linked-lists-versus-arrays/index.md

 ---
 ## Searching Linked Lists Versus Arrays

-Suppose you are given an unsorted linked list & an unsorted array and you have to find a particular element in them.
-In that case, we need to do a linear search (since they are unsorted).
+Suppose you have to search for an element in an unsorted linked list & array.
+In that case, we need to do a linear search (remember, unsorted).
 Doing a linear search for an element in both will be an O(n) operation.

-Same goes for the case when both are sorted, you can still search in both the data structures in O(nlogn) Binary Search.
+Now if we have sorted linked list & array, you can still search in both the data structures in O(nlogn) Binary Search.
 Although, it will be a bit tedious to code while using Linked Lists.

 Linked Lists are usually preferred over arrays where insertion is a frequent operation.
-It's easier to insert in linked lists as only a pointer is changed where as in arrays, the elements after the one inserted need to be moved.
-Another place where linked lists are used is where size is uncertain.
-You don't know the size when you are starting out, because in arrays size is fixed.
+It's easier to insert in linked lists as only a pointer changes.
+But to insert in an array (the middle or beginning), you need to move all the elements after the one that you insert.
+Another place where you should use linked lists is where size is uncertain.
+You don't know the size when you are starting out, because arrays have fixed size.

 Arrays do provide a few advantages over LL:
 1. Random Access